Trim Your Small Boat For Maximal Speed

 A typical 6 HP outboard motor weighs around 60 lbs, and there is no way to attach it elsewhere but to the transom.
 In comparison, a typical driver can weigh from double this weight to six times as much, that is from 120 lb to 360 lbs.

-This means that by moving the driver from the stern area forward, towards the middle of the boat, we will considerably reduce the downward pressure on the stern.
-This can be achieved by outfitting the motor with a U-jointed Tiller Extension.
-This accessory is a long tube that features a joint (articulation), and it allows the driver to sit or stand at a distance from the motor, and drive while still facing forward.
+This means that by moving the driver from the stern forward, towards the middle of the boat, we will considerably reduce the downward pressure on the stern.
+This can be achieved by outfitting the motor with a long, U-jointed Tiller Extension.
+This accessory is a long tube that features a joint (articulation), and it allows the driver to sit or stand at a significant distance from the motor, and drive comfortably while facing forward instead of facing sideways.

-U-jointed tiller extensions are sold online, and they are inexpensive.
-Adding a short extension (about 16″) to your U-jointed tiller extension will allow you to sit, or stand, about a foot forward, towards the middle of the cockpit, and help make the boat completely level.
+U-jointed tiller extensions are sold online.
+Using a long U-jointed tiller extension will allow you to sit, or stand a few feet forward, towards the middle of the cockpit, and thus help make the boat completely level, and therefore faster.

 3. Place a Horizontal Dowel In The Motor’s Stern Bracket